SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.13.md

 When a highlight condition was configured on a Visual Overview shape based on the name of an element, service or view, an unnecessary property subscription was also made.
 This will no longer occur.

-#### DataMiner Cube - Visual Overview: No log entry would get created when a Visio shape con­tained a reference to an element on a disconnected DMA \[ID_27527\]
+#### DataMiner Cube - Visual Overview: No log entry would get created when a Visio shape contained a reference to an element on a disconnected DMA \[ID_27527\]

 No log entry would get created when a Visio shape displaying a chart contained a reference to an element located on a disconnected DataMiner Agent.